DrMartyMcWho/VideoScreenSaver/README.md

 ## To install
 1. Download the repository
+2. Unzip the file
-2. Double click the DrMartyMcWhoSaver.saver to install
+3. Double click the DrMartyMcWhoSaver.saver to install
-3. Accept any prompts
+4. Accept any prompts

 ## How to Configure
 1. In System Settings > Screen Saver select the DrMartyMcWhoSaver from Other